Optimal Semantic-aware Sampling and Transmission in Energy Harvesting Systems Through the AoII: An Optimal Policy

 \section{An Optimal Policy}

-In general, we propose an MDP approach to solving the main problem \eqref{Org_P1}.
-However, it is important to note that the source process $X(t)$ is not observable due to the sampling cost.
-Thus, the problem \eqref{Org_P1} leads to a POMDP modeling.
+Here we present an optimal policy for problem~\eqref{Org_P1}.
+Note that AoII is a function of the source $X(t)$ which is not observable due to the sampling cost.
+Thus, we first model problem \eqref{Org_P1} as a POMDP and subsequently cast it into an MDP problem.